-And despite the fact the report on chemical weapons may well have been false, we still hear casual commentators in the media referring to Assad and his chemical weapons attack as if it was an established fact.
+And despite the fact the report on chemical weapons may well have been false – or are, at the very least, contested – we still hear casual commentators in the media referring to Assad and his chemical weapons attack as if it was an established fact.

 Which is not to say that Assad isn’t a brutal dictator or that no massacres have taken place.
 It’s just that brutal dictators are the norm, and we support and then drop dictators in regular succession depending on how useful they are, and consistently overlook massacres when they are carried out by allies as opposed to official enemies.

 War is a dirty business and everyone is killing everyone else.